 My Tub Won't Drain

+You may have been unnecessarily struggling with a bathtub drain blockage.
+Many times, these stubborn disruptions are easier than you think, to get relief for.
 There exist 5 common types of drain assembly.
 The photo above from Handyman.com illustrates a type of drain assembly, where the stop is threaded into the mouth of the drain.
-Removing the stop will reveal a cross hair which contains a tapped/ threaded center.
-There is where you will usually find the culprit behind the tub not draining.
-The cross hairs collect hair and other debris.
+Removing the stop will reveal a cross hair that contains a tapped/ threaded center.
+This is where you will usually find the culprit behind the tub not draining.
+The crosshairs collect hair and other debris.
 For future access to this section of the drain assembly, become familiar with which type you have.
-Practice removing the stop on a regular basis.
-This will allow for the plug to remain easy to remove, as well as give you an opportunity to remove accumulation before the drain becomes sluggish and difficult to clear.
+Practice removing the stop regularly.
+This will allow for the plug to remain easy to remove, as well as allow you to remove accumulation before the drain becomes sluggish and difficult to clear.